Related Information

 For further information you may also access the California Judicial Council, Administrative Office of the Courts online Collaborative Court information.

-The four-phase Drug Court program consists of intensive supervision by a Drug Court probation officer, individual and group counseling provided by the Health Care Agency’s Division of Alcohol and Drug Abuse Services, frequent court appearances, random drug and alcohol testing, and regular team meetings to discuss the participant’s progress.
+The five-phase Drug Court program is a minimum of 18 months in length and consists of intensive supervision by a Drug Court probation officer, individual and group counseling provided by the Health Care Agency’s Division of Alcohol and Drug Abuse Services, frequent court appearances, random drug and alcohol testing, regular team meetings to discuss the participant’s progress, and residential treatment or residence in a “sober living” facility, as necessary.

-As participants progress through the phases they are held accountable to program requirements, if they are non compliant they can receive sanctions ranging from an essay, community service, jail sanction, and program termination.
-Participants are also rewarded with incentives for positive behavior, such as phase advancements, decreased program requirements, drawings for movie tickets, and program graduation.
+As participants progress through the phases, they are held accountable to program requirements, if they are non-compliant, they can receive sanctions ranging from an essay, community service, jail sanction, and program termination.
+Participants are also rewarded with incentives for positive behavior, such as phase advancements, decreased program requirements, drawings for gift cards, and program graduation.

-In order to graduate participants are required to obtain their high school diploma or a GED; to be gainfully employed or attending a training/academic program; to attend regular self-help meetings, and to have maintained consistent attendance at all court hearings, probation and counseling appointments.
+In order to graduate participants are required to be gainfully employed or attending a training/academic program; to attend regular self-help meetings, and to have maintained consistent attendance at all court hearings, probation and counseling appointments.

 In addition to sobriety, the DUI Court program emphasizes rebuilding family ties, maintaining employment and a stable living environment, and pursuing educational goals.